steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 ## Spring Error Handler

 Certain Spring sub-systems like Spring MVC, or Spring Messaging, support the notion of a "global" [`ErrorHandler`][2].
-Deposit services provides an implementation **`DepositServicesErrorHandler`**, and it is used to catch exceptions thrown by the `DepositListener`, `SubmissionListener`, and is adapted as a [`Thread.UncaughtExceptionHandler`][3] and as a [`RejectedExecutionHandler`][4].
+Deposit Services provides an implementation **`DepositServicesErrorHandler`**, and it is used to catch exceptions thrown by the `DepositListener`, `SubmissionListener`, and is adapted as a [`Thread.UncaughtExceptionHandler`][3] and as a [`RejectedExecutionHandler`][4].

-Deposit services provides a `DepositServicesRuntimeException` (`DSRE` for short), which has a field `PassEntity resource`.
+Deposit Services provides a `DepositServicesRuntimeException` (`DSRE` for short), which has a field `PassEntity resource`.
 If the `DepositServicesErrorHandler` catches a `DSRE` with a non-`null` resource, the error handler will test the type of the resource, mark it as failed, and save it in the repository.